Can you spare a few minutes?

 Everything in this guide applies equally whether you were married or in a civil partnership.

-We try to explain any legal language as we go along, but there is also a jargon buster at the end for quick reference, see What does it mean?
+We try to explain any legal language as we go along, but for more help you can look at the section called What does it mean?

 It is long, but don’t be put off.
 You could try reading through the whole thing once and then refer back to key headings to find the sections that are most relevant to you.

 We do not explain how to apply to the court for a financial order.
-If you need to do this we have another guide that explains the process: How to apply for a financial order without the help of a lawyer at: Apply for a financial order without the help of a lawyer.
+If you need to do this we have another guide that explains the process: How to apply for a financial order without the help of a lawyer.

 We also do not deal with other special situations, for example, where:

 In all these situations, get legal advice as quickly as possible.
 For information about where to find a legal adviser, see the section More help and advice.